Skip to main content

 Region terminology

-This article uses the following definitions for regions:
+This page uses the following region definitions:

 Deployment status terminology

-This article uses the following definitions of deployment status:
+This page uses the following deployment-status definitions:

 Disaster recovery industry terminology